opencog/pattern-index/README.md

 for OpenCog usage.
 Note that Andre Senna does NOT show up in the `git log` list;
 the code was apparently developed outside of git, and Andre does not maintain a github ID.
-Andre wrote 98% of the code here; the individuals whose names do appear in git commits were those who were tasked in integrating, moving and organizing Andre's code.
+Andre wrote 98% of the code here; the individuals whose names do appear in git commits are those who were tasked in integrating, moving and organizing Andre's code.

 This code was buildable and operable at the time it was archived.